 The Curse Of Peladon

-attempting join the interstellar Federation.
-Someone is sabotaging the
+The planet Peladon is attempting the join the interstellar Federation.

-In the spring of 1971, Brian Hayles submitted two story ideas to the
+In early 1971, Brian Hayles submitted two story ideas -- “The Brain-Dead”

 script editor Terrance Dicks was underwhelmed by both of Hayles'

 proposals, he liked certain aspects of them, such as the presence of the

 Terror”.
 Following a March 1st meeting between Hayles, Dicks

 and producer Barry Letts, a new storyline was devised which incorporated

 these elements.
 Apparently called “The Curse” and then

 “Curse Of The Peladons” at a preliminary stage, the scripts